syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/14.add-ptr-records/docs.en.md

 ### Overview

-This Document will show you the essential steps to add a PTR record for an existing floating IP.
+This document will show you the essential steps to add a PTR record for an existing floating IP.

 For a complete overview see the [networking reference guide](../../04.Reference/08.network/docs.en.md) and the [DNS reference guide](../../04.Reference/07.dns/docs.en.md).